harimadav/JAVA-CLASS-PROGRAMS/README.md

 - 📘 To maintain a *daily log* of my Java programs and exercises.
 - 🧩 To improve *problem-solving* and *object-oriented thinking*.
 - 📂 To organize code based on *concepts and modules*.
-- 💪 To build a habit of *consistent coding* and self-learning.
+- 💪 To build a habit of *consistent coding* and self-learning

 ---